 Institute for the Study of Societal Issues

-ISSI realizes this mission by developing new research centers, projects and initiatives and securing extramural funding to support these initiatives; supporting faculty research; building interdisciplinary networks between faculty and graduate student researchers; providing research training to faculty, students, and professionals; providing training, mentoring and professional development to graduate students; disseminating research publications; facilitating graduate student and faculty working groups; and convening working groups, colloquia and conferences.
+ISSI realizes this mission by developing new research centers, projects and initiatives and securing extramural funding to support these initiatives; supporting faculty research; building interdisciplinary networks between faculty and graduate student researchers; providing research training to faculty, students, and professionals; providing training, mentoring and professional development to graduate students; disseminating research publications; facilitating graduate student and faculty working groups; and convening colloquia and conferences.

 - Center for Latino Policy Research sponsors research efforts that have a direct policy impact on the Latino/Chicano population in the United States.
 Recent research initiatives supported by the center have focused on issues related to education, immigration, the political and economic integration of various generations of Latinos, the health status of Latino populations in the US, and policy formulation and evaluation related to US Latinos.

 - Center for Research on Social Change develops interdisciplinary research initiatives that examine the factors promoting and inhibiting social change in the United States and abroad.
-A major focus of the Center is how immigration, globalization, economic restructuring, and development of new technologies have shaped and changed the structure an culture of various spheres within societies throughout the world.
+A major focus of the Center is how immigration, globalization, economic restructuring, and development of new technologies have shaped and changed the structure and culture of various spheres within societies throughout the world.

 - Joseph A. Myers Center for Research on Native American Issues provides the people of Indian country with pragmatic research products that can be employed to improve the quality of life on Indian reservations across the U.S. The Center fulfills this mission by engaging in collaborative research projects, providing technical assistance and training; and sponsoring colloquia and other events open to the public on issues of concern to Native communities.